slaughtr/zoot/README.md

 ## Running / Development

-* You will first need to create a Firebase app at the Firebase link above.
-You will use information from that app (click on 'Add Firebase to your web app') in the .env file as detailed below.
+* You will first need to create a Firebase app at [Firebase](https://firebase.google.com).
+You will use information from that app (click on 'Add Firebase to your web app') in the api-keys.ts (not provided, you will have to create) file as detailed below.
 * `gulp build && gulp serve`
 * Visit your app at [http://localhost:3000](http://localhost:3000).